jjhoncv/ajk-ui-components/packages/section/README.md

 # @ajk-ui/section

-Section component with industry-specific layouts for ajk-ui components library.
+A versatile section component for React applications with multiple layout options and grid support.

 ## Installation